RichardFrissen/A-Machine-Learning-Approach-to-Recognize-Bias-and-Discrimination-in-Job-Advertisements/README.md

 # Indentifying Possible Bias Indicators In Job Advertisements
-Code and sample dataset used to achieve results presented in the paper "Indentifying Possible Bias Indicators In Job Advertisements”.
+Code and sample dataset used to achieve results presented in the paper "Identifying Possible Bias Indicators In Job Advertisements”.

-This repository was created in order to support the thesis "Indentifying Possible Bias Indicators In Job Advertisements".
+This repository was created in order to support the thesis "Identifying Possible Bias Indicators In Job Advertisements".
 This repository contains all the code used including a small sample of the EMSCAD dataset used during the conduct of the study.

 ## NOTE